devbisme/DRMgr/README.md

 Selecting a design rule file or typing a file name and then clicking the `Save` button will load the file with all the settings for the board currently open in PCBNEW.
+The state of the dialog checkboxes will determine which portions of the board settings will be stored in the file.

 ### Editing Design Rules

-The `Save` operation will create a file storing *all* the settings for the current board.
+The dialog checkboxes will determine which board settings are saved in the design rule file.
-If you do not want to apply some of these settings (e.g., layer visibility flags or net class assignments), just open the file and delete those fields.
+If you do not want to apply some of these settings (e.g., layer visibility flags or net class assignments), just uncheck the appropriate boxes.

+If you want finer control of which settings are saved or restored, you can open the file and delete those portions of the hierarchy you don't need.

-If you want more detailed control of the design rules, it's usually easier to open the file in PCBNEW, make changes in the `File => Board Setup...` dialog, and then save the altered board settings into the original file or a new file.
+If you want more detailed control of the design rule values, it's usually easier to open the file in PCBNEW, make changes in the `File => Board Setup...` dialog, and then save the altered board settings into the original file or a new file.